Skip to main content

 Every Bachelor’s application goes through UCAS.
 It’s the British equivalent of Parcoursup, but with several important differences:

-• 5 maximum choices (vs. 10 on Parcoursup), all processed in parallel
+• 5 maximum choices (vs. 10 main choices on Parcoursup), all processed in parallel

 • One reference letter from a teacher or counsellor